Connectedness principle for $3$-folds in characteristic $p>5$: Proof of the main statement

 Since $\tilde Q _2$ is $u$-ample and it is disjoint from $\tilde D _1 + \tilde Q _1$, as in Step 1, it follows that $u$ is generically a $\pr 1.$-fibration and that both $\tilde D _1$ and $\tilde Q _1$ are horizontal over $U$.
-Now, as $\K \tilde Y. + B \subs \tilde Y. + \tilde M \sim \subs \qq,u.0$, $\det(K_{\pr 1.})=-2$, $\tilde M$ is pseudo-effective over $S$, $\mu \subs \tilde D _1.(B \subs \tilde Y.)=1$, $\mu \subs \tilde Q _1.(B \subs \tilde Y.)=1$, and $\mu \subs \tilde Q _2.(B \subs \tilde Y.)=1$, we get the sought contradiction.
+Now, as $\K \tilde Y. + B \subs \tilde Y. + \tilde M \sim \subs \qq,u.0$, $\deg(K_{\pr 1.})=-2$, $\tilde M$ is pseudo-effective over $S$, $\mu \subs \tilde D _1.(B \subs \tilde Y.)=1$, $\mu \subs \tilde Q _1.(B \subs \tilde Y.)=1$, and $\mu \subs \tilde Q _2.(B \subs \tilde Y.)=1$, we get the sought contradiction.

-{\bf Step 4:} In this step, we conclude the proof by showing that $(Y',B_{Y'},\overline{M})/Z$ satisfies Definition \ref{def p1 link}, where $Y'$ is the model obtained in Step 1.
+{\bf Step 4:} In this step, we show that $(Y',B_{Y'},\overline{M})/Z$ satisfies {conditions (0)-(5) of} Definition \ref{def p1 link}, where $Y'$ is the model obtained in Step 1.

+By the end of Step 1, we have that $B_{Y'}^{\geq 1}=D_1'+D_2'$, where $D_1'$ and $D_2'$ are distinct reduced prime divisors.
+This shows that condition (0) in Definition \ref{def p1 link} holds.
 By Step 3, $(Y,B_Y)$ is plt.
 Since $Y \drar Y'$ is trivial for $\K Y. + B_Y + M$ and it does not contract the two log canonical centers, by Lemma \ref{lem:plt_crepant}, it follows that $(Y',B_{Y'},\overline{M})/Z$ is generalized plt.
 Thus, condition (4) in Definition \ref{def p1 link} is satisfied.